bburns/dnd-rules/README.md

 ## Edit Rules

-The rules are located in `rules/rules.nm` - the format is simple - the number of hash (#) symbols in the header indicates the indentation level, and properties are marked with a hat (^) symbol, e.g.
+The rules are located in `rules/rules.nm` - the number of hash (#) symbols in the header indicates the indentation level, and properties are marked with a hat (^), e.g.

     ---------------------------------------------------------------------------
     ## Armor Class (AC) ##